Date & Time: Jan 21, 1943 at 0725 LT

 Circumstances:

 At the end of the night, while overflying the Pacific ocean off the Californian coast, the radio navigator contacted San Francisco ATC to inform about an estimated time of arrival at 0710LT, nearly three hours ahead the schedule.
-While approaching San Francisco from the north, by night and in poor weather conditions, at an altitude of 2,500 feet, the seaplane christened 'Philippine Clipper' hit the slope of a mountain located 7 miles southwest of Ukiah.
+Approaching San Francisco from the north, in limited visibility due to the night and poor weather conditions, while at an altitude of 2,500 feet, the seaplane named 'Philippine Clipper' impacted the slope of a mountain located 11 km southwest of Ukiah.
 Extensive emergency resources were dispatched to the scene where no survivors were found among the 19 occupants.

 Crew: